jadenwong04/moderationBot/README.md

 ### Stage 1: Aho-Corasick DFA

-To achieve true scalability, Seer moves away from traditional, backtracking-heavy regular expressions which are inherently vulnerable to Regular Expression Denial of Service (ReDoS) attacks.
+To achieve true scalability, Seer moves away from traditional, backtracking-heavy regular expressions.
 Instead, the engine utilizes a custom implementation of the **Aho-Corasick algorithm** to simulate a Deterministic Finite Automaton (DFA).

 This approach guarantees $O(N)$ time complexity, where $N$ is the length of the message, regardless of the number of banned terms.
 By merging all banned terms into a single, unified trie-based state machine, Seer can simulataneously identify banned term matches in a single pass.
-Most importantly, this custom DFA implementation is the foundation to the efficient-versatility implementation for the following stages.

 ### Stage 2: Pigeonhole Filter

 To enable versatility in our pattern matching, we need to integrate some form of approximate matching which are more computationally expensive in contrast to exact matching.
 Standard algorithms like Levenshtein distance require $O(m \times n)$ operations; executing such checks globally across every message against a series of patterns can lead to significant latency.
 To mitigate this, Seer employs the **Pigeonhole Principle** as a filtering heuristic to prune the search space.

 The pigeonhole theorem states that if we allow a maximum edit distance of $k$, and partition a pattern into $k+1$ segments, then any approximate match within that distance *must* contain at least one segment that matches the original pattern exactly.
-This allows Seer to avoid expensive approximate matching for the majority of the message content;  reserving computation only for high potential candidates/segments identified from Stage 1.

 ```mermaid
 graph TD